Planning for a 30-Year Retirement: Why Longevity Matters

 Not because it was accurate.

-But because it was safer.
+Because it was safer.

-Not safer financially.
+Not safer emotionally.

 Safer structurally.

-That’s the part most people miss.
+That is the part most people miss.

 Longevity as a Design Question